OSC/ood-documentation/source/app-development/interactive/submit.rst

 ````````````````

 The ``script`` configuration option defines the batch job submission parameters
-(e.g., number of nodes, wall time, queue).
-The list of all possible options can
+(e.g., number of nodes, wall time, queue, ...).
+The list of all possible
-be found under the code documentation for `OodCore::Job::Script`_.
+options can be found under the code documentation for `OodCore::Job::Script`_.

 It is recommended to refrain from using the ``native`` option to best keep your
 Interactive App as portable as possible.
 Although we understand this may not be
 possible for all job submission parameters (e.g., number of nodes, memory, GPU)
-it is best to use the primary option if it does exist.
+it would be best to use the respective option corresponding to the submission
+parameter if it is available.

 For example, if I want to specify the charged account for the job, it is
 recommended I use: